Pusher Love Girl: Vocal style

-Critical response
+Critical reception

-MSN Music's Robert Christgau cited "Pusher Love Girl" as a highlight of The 20/20 Experience, while Genevieve Koski of The A.V.
+"Pusher Love Girl" received generally positive reviews from music critics.
+MSN Music's Robert Christgau cited it as a highlight of The 20/20 Experience, while Genevieve Koski of The A.V.
 Club called it the best track on the album.
 Billboard writer Jason Lipshutz called the song an "extended glide", commenting that even though the song includes some dubious lyrics, Timberlake's "easy delivery will leave listeners hopelessly, er, addicted".
-Jean Bentley of Hollywood.com write that the intro to "Pusher Love Girl" is "very much in tune" with the "retro-soul vibe" of Timberlake's recent live performances.
+Jean Bentley of Hollywood.com wrote that the intro to "Pusher Love Girl" is "very much in tune" with the "retro-soul vibe" of Timberlake's recent live performances.
 She wrote that it is one of the catchiest songs on The 20/20 Experience and commented that it "most certainly" would be his "second or third single".
 The Boston Globe reviewer James Reed wrote that "Pusher Love Girl" begins the album on a "blissed-out high".

 Nate Jones of Popdust stated that the album version of "Pusher Love Girl" improves on the live version that was performed at the 55th Annual Grammy Awards.
 He commented that the "instrumental thump, slightly plodding in the live versions, tightens up until it's propelling the song forward" with an "elephantine self-assurance", clearing "enough space" for Timberlake's Prince impersonation to work "out its sweet shimmy".
 He commented that it might be "slightly uncouth" to compare "your lover to a drug pusher", but "when you're doing it with harmonies like these, we don't think she'll mind."
 According to ABC News' Allan Raible, the lyrics to "Pusher Love Girl" are "very calculated" and the drug references are meant to give Timberlake, an artist who "somehow lives in a Tiger Beat bubble", "edge".
 Raible wrote that in the song, Timberlake is "supposed to be the bad boy with the pseudo-'50s smile and the charm to match", a comparison that was "tired" when Roxy Music used it in 1975.
 He concluded by stating that it is "past even being a dead horse by now".

-Nick Krewen, writing for The Star, dismissed "Pusher Love Girl" as a "dull dirge" of a song that "plods along at a midtempo slog lasting five minutes, before a false ending and equally dull coda drag our carcasses another 400 meters after its initial impact".
+Nick Krewen, writing for the Toronto Star, dismissed "Pusher Love Girl" as a "dull dirge" of a song that "plods along at a midtempo slog lasting five minutes, before a false ending and equally dull coda drag our carcasses another 400 meters after its initial impact".
 He wrote that "just when we feel we've escaped with minor scratches", Timberlake repeats the line "I'm a junkie for your love" ad nauseam "until the song reaches its merciful resolution".
-Robert Copsey of Digital Spy wrote that "Pusher Love Girl" begins "perky enough", but that is "hard to justify" its length when it feels repetitive after the first three minutes and "self-indulgent thereafter".
-HitFix reviewer Melinda Newman was critical of the lyric "hydroponic jelly bean", commenting: "Is there anyone else on God's green earth that could pull off calling someone that?"
+Robert Copsey of Digital Spy wrote that "Pusher Love Girl" begins "perky enough", but that it is "hard to justify" its length when it feels repetitive after the first three minutes and "self-indulgent thereafter".
+HitFix reviewer Melinda Newman highlighted the lyric "hydroponic jelly bean", asking, "Is there anyone else on God's green earth that could pull off calling someone that?"